rahulkg31/sentence-to-clauses/README.md

 The project requires Python 3, Nltk and CoreNLP.

 ## Future
-Can use other parser like Berkeley parser and compare the results.
+We can use other parser like Berkeley parser and compare the results.
+We can also add more patterns to handle complex sentences.

-Note:- Works only for simple sentences.
-Can not parse the complex sentence structures.
+Note:- This is a little R&D, I was doing on my part, So it's not a full flegded project and works only for simple sentences and can not parse the complex sentence structures.

 ## License
 The [MIT License][license] - Copyright (c) 2018 Rahul Kumar Gond